mdiv/repo-table/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It get repositories from [GitHub GraphQL API](https://docs.github.com/en/graphql) and renders the results in a table.
+A simple React application that searches GitHub repositories and displays them in a table.

-## Environment
+## Setup

 GitHub GraphQL API requires an OAuth token for authentication.